Hyyote/In-depth-Windows-tweaking/README.md

 USB host controller<br>
 GPU<br>
+Network Interface Controller (Spread across CPU cores if using ReceiveSideScaling)
 <br>

    - Use benchmarks to determine which core gets you the highest performance for the GPU.<br>

    - In Device Manager, the PCI to PCI Bridge directly above your GPU entry also has to be bound to the same core.<br> Check its location by right clicking on the device -> Properties -> Location: PCI Bus 1-0-0 for example.

-   - Affinities don't do anything for storage controllers
+   - Affinities don't work for storage controllers
 ---

 ## 2.5.
 Poorly documented tweaks